makerdao/xdomain/packages/dss-bridge/README.md

 Each contract is abstract as it requires a chain-specific messaging service, so one of these needs to be extended for each unique message interface.

+We assume any messaging bridge will guarantee messages will be executed exactly once, but does not enforce the ordering of messages.
+Messaging ordering for sensitive operations is enforced at the application layer (`DomainHost` or `DomainGuest`).
+If the messaging bridge does not protect against censorship then we cannot provide gaurantees that the bridge will function correctly.

 ## Supported Operations

 ### `DomainHost.lift(uint256 wad)`